We investigate and enforce against unacceptable breaches of planning control.

 What is development?

-Development means carrying out building, engineering or other operations or making a material change in the use of buildings or land.
+Development means carrying out building, engineering or other operations or making a material change in the use of buildings or land (which includes land covered by water).

 Does all development need planning permission?

-Landowners can carry out some types of development without needing to apply to the district council for planning permission.
+Landowners can carry out some types of development without needing to apply to us (as the Local Planning Authority) for planning permission.
 This type of development is known as ‘permitted development’.
 Further information on permitted development rights for householders is available on the Planning Portal and our Do I Need Planning Permission? page.

 Are breaches of planning control criminal offences?